Polar-vision/CEP/README.md

-# 🚀 Building from Source Code
+# 🚀 Building from Source
 **Collinearity Equation Parameterization:** A Systematic Benchmarking Study for Bundle Adjustment

 ## 🖥 Tested Platforms